 Studies have shown a genetic link amongst family members with eating disorders.
 It’s not uncommon to see eating disorders span generations.
 It’s important to note is that eating disorders are often accompanied with other mental health co-morbidities, such as depression, anxiety and other mood disorders as well as drug or alcohol abuse.

 The environment can certainly play a role, too.
-Trauma, pressure to look a certain way, sports performance requirements, expectations about grades in school and family dynamics are examples of how a sufferer’s environment can fuel an eating disorder.
+Trauma, pressure to look a certain way, sports performance requirements, expectations about grades in school and family dynamics are examples of how a sufferer’s environment can fuel eating disorder symptoms.
 However, many times a patient’s drive for perfectionism to achieve his or her own personal standard of excellence contributes to the eating disorder.